 For general use, seven of our experts recommended the Big Green Egg.
 These included Jeff Baker, development chef at Farmison’s butcher in North Yorkshire, and Avinash Shashidhara of Pali Hill in Fitzrovia, who called this the “epitome” of barbecues.

 The Big Green Egg is based off a kamado grill — a sophisticated kind of ceramic charcoal grill popular in Japan.
 “They’re very easy to maintain their temperature, so they become almost like a coal-based oven, which is super easy to use,” explained Jimmy Garcia, owner of Jimmy’s Pop Up (which includes the new BBQ Club on the South Bank).
-“They also use Japanese ceramics, which means that within the barbecue, all your food retains its moisture when you’re cooking.
-With anything like meats, chicken, and fish, it allows for a bit more ‘give’ on the cooking time.
+“All your food retains its moisture when you’re cooking – with anything like meats, chicken, and fish, it allows for a bit more ‘give’ on the cooking time.
 If you overcook your meats, chances are they will still be nice and tender, which is no mean feat.”

 Gareth Ward spoke highly of the Big Green Egg, particularly how well-built they are.
 “They hold heat really well, they are very reliable, and they are easy to use.”
 Matt Black added that “the Big Green Egg is all about heat retention, so you’re using less fuel, and the heat becomes a lot more circulated due to the design.”
 It also came recommended by Tom McKenna, a chef and culinary director of sauce brand ’Nade, who said it was “as beautiful as it is functional,” adding that “lots of barbecuing techniques can be performed and perfected with this grill.”